en_USEnglish

 export default App;

-Route creation
+Road creation

 Passing parameters between routes

-Data management in React Native
+Data Management in React Native

 Using the Fetch API for HTTP requests